 Rainbow House provides shelter for abandoned children infected with HIV/AIDS.
 These children are stigmatized by society and often abandoned on the streets.
-Rainbow House provides the orphans with medical care, nutritious meals to build strong bodies and a loving home.
+Rainbow House provides the orphans with medical care, nutritious meals to build strong bodies, an education and a loving home.

 In developing countries like Haiti, HIV/AIDS is one of the most significant health issues.
 This potentially deadly virus requires medical intervention to treat it successfully and education to eradicate the spread of it.
 Ignorance and stigma make getting treatment a difficult process.
 Adults and innocent children are frequently turned away from hospitals and denied care.
 Children are robbed of their childhood and scorned by their community.

 Rainbow House was the first orphanage to provide a haven for children affected by HIV/AIDS.
 It was conceived by Danielle and her Haitian-born husband Robert Penette.
 They left their corporate careers in Canada in 1995 to follow their vision of a refuge for infected children in Haiti.
 Their first home was an abandoned mansion that the Haitian government allowed them to renovate and use rent-free for more than a decade.

 In 2010 they moved into their newly constructed two-story concrete home on eight acres in the mountains above Port-Au-Prince.
 The brightly colored walls and doors throughout the home create a bright and happy atmosphere.
 It matches the laughter from the orphans playing on the patio and the chatter coming from the long tables where they are doing homework.